jonnlai/woolly/README.md

 ### Typography

 Merriweather was used for the headings due to its readability and warm, and approachable feel with its rounded serifs.
 Poppins was used for the body due give the site a bit of modern sophistication while remaining easy to read.
 Its slightly rounded structure gives it a soft, friendly feel.
+Quicksand was used for the buttons due to its modern and friendly with rounded edges that give it a soft, approachable aesthetic.
+It pairs well with the other fonts selected and adds a contemporary, casual touch.

 [Back to top ⇧](#woolly)